shanolhere/CreWork/week-7/MovieAPI/README.md

 ### CreWork Month-2 Week-3 Assignment

-## Challenge - MovieAPI App using JS
+## Challenge - MovieGram App using JS

 In this week, we will learn how to create a MovieAPI app using JS